mscbuild/CyberSec/README.md

 - **Cybercrime** includes single actors or groups targeting systems for financial gain or to cause disruption.
 - **Cyber-attack** often involves politically motivated information gathering.
 - **Cyberterrorism** is intended to undermine electronic systems to cause panic or fear.

+ **Protect your IT infrastructure and data from internal and external threats with our IT security solutions.**